 I have been an Okie (Oklahoman) for the majority of my life and enjoyed growing up and living there.
 I now live in Japan and work as a freelance consultant, web designer, and developer.

-Since leaving Sgt Grit I have worked with a variety of clients on various design, marketing, and website related projects.
+Assisted and assisting clients with various design, marketing, and website related projects.

 During my time at Sgt Grit, I worked on and helped manage various types of projects: art production (for t-shirts, coins, and decals), content management, email design and marketing, print and online advertising, web design and development, SEO, and SEM.
 I worked with a small and talented in-house team in addition to some remote teams during my time there.
 I learned a lot working with them, and I am grateful to have had such an opportunity.